Set up Silent Network Auth

 - Phone Number Mismatch → Reject or review transaction.

-- Unsupported / Error → Fall back to One-Time Passcode.
+- Unsupported / Error → Fall back to OTP.

 Updated about 1 month ago